caseyscarborough/ftp-rb/README.md

      -h                displays the usage information
      user@host         attempts to make a connection to the specified host using the username provided
-     user@host <file>  connects to the specified host and uploads the file if it exists
+     user@host &lt;file&gt;  connects to the specified host and uploads the file if it exists
 Once connected the user has the following options:
      ls                   displays a list of the current directory's contents